 Butterfly Pose in Yoga: How Does It Help in Improving Your Health?

 The classic hip extension butterfly pose is also called the cobbler pose or bound angle pose.
 Because the pose reduces tension and improves flexibility, it is ideal for people with tight hips from excessive sitting or intense exercise.
-It also promotes a sense of peace and encourages inner awareness; lets us get in touch with our inner grounded selves.
+It also promotes a sense of peace and encourages inner awareness; it lets us get in touch with our inner grounded selves.

-The butterfly pose may look suspiciously similar to the pose you took at the gym many years ago.
+The butterfly yoga pose may look suspiciously similar to the pose you took at the gym many years ago.
 It activates the entire pelvic region and opens up the inner thighs, hip flexors, and back.
 You can use it to open up your muscles before a workout, stretch them after a workout, or as a stand-alone stretcher to help tone your hips.

 When you sit, the hip angle causes the hip flexors to be in a tight, shortened position.
 On the other hand, it can also be a problematic place for active people.
-Running, stair climbers, cycling, and elliptical machines repeatedly pull the hip flexors into this short tight position.
-Tight hip flexors are often the cause of a tight lower back, so the butterfly pose is a good preventative measure for many other problems.
+Running, stair climbers, cycling, and elliptical machines repeatedly pull the hip flexors into this short, tight position.
+Tight hip flexors are often the cause of a tight lower back, so the butterfly yoga pose is a good preventative measure for many other problems.

-Butterfly Pose Benefits
+Butterfly Yoga Pose Benefits

-• Enhances Pelvic Health
+1. Enhances Pelvic Health

-• Improves Mindfulness
+2. Improves Mindfulness

-• Eases Stress
+3. Eases Stress

-• Reduces Depression
+4. Reduces Depression

 The results of a small study show that yoga can reduce the severity of mild to moderate depression.
 People who participated in 90-minute Hatha yoga classes twice a week for 8 weeks experienced a significant reduction in the severity of their depression.